 However, this explanation has a number of obvious flaws.
 Most notably, DHT is known to cause hair growth everywhere else in the body.
 Why, then, would the hair follicles on the top of the head react in exactly the opposite way?
 And in such a specific pattern?

-But perhaps the biggest clue there’s more going on under the surface: androgenetic alopecia is correlated with many health disorders, such as:
+But the biggest clue that there’s more going on under the surface?
+Androgenetic alopecia is correlated with many health disorders, such as:

-Most worryingly, though, pattern hair loss is strongly linked to cardiovascular problems and heart disease.
+Most worryingly, pattern hair loss is strongly linked to cardiovascular problems and heart disease.

 Links between hair loss and heart disease